-- When ONLY Methicillin resistant is documented: assign Z06.52 Resistance to methicillin - When Methicillin resistant AND Multi-resistant are documented together: assign Z06.52 Resistance to methicillin (Z06.52 includes multiple antibiotics including methicillin) - When ONLY Multi-resistant is documented: assign Z06.52 Resistance to methicillin when one of the agents is methicillin - Z06.67 Resistance to multiple antibiotics and Z06.77 Resistance to multiple antimicrobial drugs are assigned when an agent is resistant to two or more antibiotics or antimicrobials drugs but the type of drug is not specified - Where multiple resistant antibiotics or antimicrobials are specified code each type separately
+- When ONLY Methicillin resistant is documented: assign Z06.52 Resistance to methicillin. - When Methicillin resistant AND Multi-resistant are documented together: assign a code for each type of resistance.
+Z06.52 Resistance to methicillin only includes methicillin resistance, an additional code must be assigned for resistance to any other antibiotics. - When ONLY Multi-resistant is documented and the drugs are specified code each resistant drug type separately. - Z06.67 Resistance to multiple antibiotics and Z06.77 Resistance to multiple antimicrobial drugs are only assigned when an agent is resistant to two or more antibiotics or antimicrobials drugs but the type of drug is not specified. - Where multiple resistant antibiotics or antimicrobials are specified code each type separately.